 The volume drag elements for the same case are shown in figure 15(c).
 In general, the drag elements share similar patterns with that of the lift elements, where the two separated free shear layers contribute positively to the total drag and the boundary layer on the pressure side contributes negatively.
 The iso-surfaces of drag elements, compared with the lift element at the same time instances, is devoid of the small-scale structures.
-Moreover, the intensity of the drag elements is lower compared to the lift elements.
+Moreover, the intensity of the drag elements is lower compared to the lift elements, as judged from the absence of high-level contour lines of the drag elements.
 Thus, the integrated drag is smaller than lift in both temporal fluctuations as well as time-averaged value, as depicted in figure 14.